Gluten-Free Sourdough Bread

 Gluten-Free Sourdough Bread Recipe

 This gluten-free sourdough bread recipe is straightforward and simple, but requires some time and patience.
 When it comes to sourdough baking, many factors determine how your bread is going to turn out—weather, humidity, temperature, flour brands—but the more you make it, the more you’ll start to understand and adjust.
-So even if your first loaf doesn’t turn out perfectly, take the lessons you’ve learned and apply it to your next loaf.
+So even if your first loaf doesn’t turn out perfectly, take the lessons you’ve learned and apply them to your next loaf.

 This post includes step-by-step instructions and photos to help take the guesswork out of making gluten-free sourdough bread.
 Although there are just a few steps, each one is very important in the process.
 Read this post in full before you get started so you know what ingredients and supplies you’ll need and how to plan out your timeline for mixing, proofing, and baking.